donedgardo/blog/content/blog/tdd-in-rust-game-engine-bevy.md

 Check out the history of this file as it matured over each TDD cycle of red, green, and blue. [link to repo]

-## When do I practice test-driven development?
+## When should I practice test-driven development?

 If you haven't practiced TDD before, I suggest you go all in.
 First, try writing a test that fails and making it pass, then cleaning up your code.
 The quick iterations and feedback hit like good old dopamine.
 TDD is one of those